IntelCorgi/Giftastic/README.md

 # Giftastic

-Generates paused gifs that animate on click
+This app allows users to search animal gifs that will pause on a click.

+--pseudocode--

 HTML Elements:
 	- Header that contains all the buttons at the top